-In 2019, we have blazing fast 7nm chipsets with fast processing cores and incredible graphics and even dedicated AI, AR engines.
-The performance of your phones, however, is dependent on a number of factors and the quality of storage is an important one that can have a huge impact, especially in the long run.
+In 2019, we have blazing fast 7nm chipsets with fast processing cores and incredible graphics, and even dedicated AI, AR engines.
+The performance of your phones, however, is dependent on a number of factors and the quality of the storage is an important one that can have a huge impact, especially in the long run.

 UFS 3.0 specs were published by JEDEC early last year, but it’s only this year that we will see the storage make it to real-world devices.
 We are already hearing rumors of the next OnePlus flagship employing UFS 3.0 storage, and it won’t surely be the only one.